Jacknet/gopherventure/README.md

 In search of storywriters.

-* Implement RNG fight mechanics for monster battles.
+~~* Implement RNG fight mechanics for monster battles.~~

-Currently testing.
-See the go file in the `rndtest` folder for current progress.
+RNG mechanic successfully added for first battle!
+Game generates a number seed at the start.

 * Player name would still contain line breaks.

 Maybe start using `fmt.Scanln()` instead of a reader for names?
 But it can only grab one word...
 This might need some experimentation.
+At the moment, this issue us under low priority as it does not affect normal gameplay.